mereluo/120-DS-Interview-Questions/data-analysis.md

   - All samples are close to the edge of the sample.
 And this is a bad news because prediction is much more difficult near the edges of the training sample.
   - The sampling density decreases exponentially as p increases and hence the data becomes much more sparse without significantly more data.
   - We should conduct PCA to reduce dimensionality
+  - *Distance Concentration: all the pairwise distances between different points n the space converging to the same value as the dimensionality of the data increases.
+Machine learning models such as clustering or nearest neighbours' methods use distance-based metrics to identify similar of the samples. *
+  - *Data sparsity: training samples to not capture all combinations.
+Training a model with sparse data could lead to high-variance or overfitting condition.*

 #### 4. Is more data always better?
   - Statistically